AndresaCampos/resume/resume.md

 * Weak Lensing Redshift Distributions | 10/2021 - Present
   * Leading a team of 5+ scientists analyzing data of about 300 million galaxies.
-  * Designed and implemented a pipeline that uses unsupervised learning and bayesian inference to estimate the redshift of galaxies.
+  * Designed and implemented a pipeline using unsupervised learning and bayesian inference to estimate the redshift of galaxies.
   * Rewarded with exclusive data access rights and co-authored over 30 publications.

 * Samplers and Tensions | 10/2019 - 09/2021